freenas/freenas-docs/userguide/system.rst

 will prevent :file:`/var/` on the device holding the operating system from filling up as :file:`/var/` has limited space.

-Use the drop-down menu to select the ZFS volume (pool) to contain the system dataset.
+Use the :guilabel:`System dataset pool` drop-down menu to select the ZFS volume (pool) to contain the system dataset.

+The system dataset can be moved to an encrypted volume, provided that volume has no configured passphrase.
+Encrypted, locked volumes are not displayed in the :guilabel:`System dataset pool` drop-down menu.
+An encrypted volume containing the system dataset cannot be locked or have a passphrase created for that volume.

 Whenever the location of the system dataset is changed, a pop-up warning indicates that the SMB service must be restarted, causing a temporary outage of any active SMB connections.

 #ifdef truenas
 .. note:: Storing the system dataset on the